MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 A halftone brush shows pixels that are alternately foreground and background colors to create a dithered pattern.
 The following is an example of a dithered pattern created by a halftone brush.

 :::image type="complex" source="../../mfc/reference/media/vc318s1.gif" alt-text="Detail of a dithered pen stroke.":::
-The diagram shows how the background color of black and the foreground color of yellow are combined into a pattern where the black and yellow pixels alternate with each other to created a dithered pen stroke.
+The diagram shows how the background color of black and the foreground color of yellow are combined into a pattern where the black and yellow pixels alternate with each other to create a dithered pen stroke.
 :::image-end:::

 ## <a name="getkerningpairs"></a> `CDC::GetKerningPairs`